Infineon/lpa/README.md

 LPA middleware consists of the following components:

-* Configurator tool (using a personality), which makes the low-power features of the system easy to use (ModusToolbox Device Configurator Tool Guide here  https://www.cypress.com/file/504376/download ).
+* Configurator tool (using a personality), which makes the low-power features of the system easy to use [ModusToolbox Device Configurator Tool Guide](https://www.infineon.com/dgdl/Infineon-ModusToolbox_Device_Configurator_4.0_User_Guide-UserManual-v01_00-EN.pdf?fileId=8ac78c8c8386267f0183a960bd41598f&utm_source=cypress&utm_medium=referral&utm_campaign=202110_globe_en_all_integration-files&redirId=180683&redirId=VL144).
 This personality writes data structures and once the configuration is saved it generates cycfg_connectivity_wifi.c and cycfg_connectivity_wifi.h files based on the choices made in the personality.
 * The above generated sources (cycfg_connectivity_wifi.h, cycfg_connectivity_wifi.c) are compiled and linked in the executable.
 The API in the generated source will be invoked at system initialization.
 * The LPA configuration is applied from host PSOC6 MCU middleware s/w to IoT wifi-bt Firmware during initialization such as BT low power , ARPOL (ARP Offload) and some of the features such as PFOL(Packet Filter Offload) are applied when host WiFi connection is established with WiFi Access point.
 TKOL ( TCP Keep-alive offload ) is applied when an TCP connection is established with a remote TCP server.